freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/troughs.md

 ## Trough Types

 VPE supports several variants of troughs found on real machines.
-You can configure the behaviour of the trough by changing the *Type* in the inspector when the trough is selected in the hierarchy.
+You can configure the behavior of the trough by changing the *Type* in the inspector when the trough is selected in the hierarchy.

 In this section we'll again link to the excellent MPF documentation explaining each of the different types.
 We'll also provide an animation of the trough inspector during gameplay showing how the switches and coils behave in real time.